sourcemeta/learnjsonschema.com/content/2020-12/applicator/patternProperties.markdown

 The `patternProperties` keyword restricts properties of an object instance that match certain regular expressions to match their corresponding subschemas definitions.
-Information about the properties from the object instance that were evaluated is reported using annotations.
+Information about the properties that this keyword was evaluated for is reported using annotations.

 {{<common-pitfall>}} This keyword is evaluated independently of the [`properties`]({{< ref "2020-12/applicator/properties" >}}) keyword.
 If an